atelier-saulx/based/packages/client/docs/files.md

 Assets uploaded through this tool are then served through a global CDN network, which allows for caching and fast content-delivery.

 An additional optimization step is executed when the user uploads a video or an image.
-Images are optimized and compressed, and served through a image specific CDN, while videos get transcoded to multiple reolutions, in HLS format.
+Images are optimized and compressed, and served through an image specific CDN, while videos get transcoded to multiple resolutions, in HLS format.

 ### Introduction